-For medium vehicle traffic areas such as residential driveways, roadways, and parking lots shall be at a minimum ANSI/SCTE Tier 15 rated meter boxes and covers.
+For medium vehicle traffic areas such as residential driveways, roadways, and parking lots shall be at a minimum ANSI/SCTE Tier 15 rated cleanout boxes and covers.

-For high vehicle traffic areas such as county arterial roadways, state roads, commercial driveways, industrial parks shall be at a minimum ANSI/SCTE Tier 22 rated meter boxes and covers.
+For high vehicle traffic areas such as county arterial roadways, state roads, commercial driveways, industrial parks shall be at a minimum ANSI/SCTE Tier 22 rated cleanout boxes and covers.

 - b.
-Meter boxes and covers shall be color impregnated or painted based on the meter box and cover materials and be green in color - c.
-Meter box covers shall have a hinged access panel to facilitate the reading of the meter.
-All meter boxes shall be delivered with the service access holes installed. - d.
-Meter boxes, required purchase from CCU, shall be installed as a double configuration.
+Cleanout boxes and covers shall be green in color - c.
+All cleanout boxes shall be delivered with the service access holes installed. - d.
+Cleanout boxes, shall be installed as a double configuration.

-All required testing shall be considered incidental to the project and no direct compensation will be made therefore.
+All required testing shall be considered incidental to the project and no direct payment will be made.